MHXQU3/DataAnalytics-PBIX/README.md

 ## License

-This project is licensed under AICore.
+This work is licensed under a Creative Commons Attribution-NoDerivs 4.0 International License.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nd/4.0/